polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 } {poly_codegen_name = "c0"}
 ```

-The memref<1 x f64> types (single element memrefs) that we see below a result of
+The memref<1 x f64> values (single element memrefs) that we see below are a
-the scalar replace pass (-affine-scalrep) that runs after the unroll-and-jam.
+result of the scalar replacement pass (-affine-scalrep) that runs after the
-We see eight of these summing up to 32 elements of the output matrix, and these
+unroll-and-jam.
+We see eight of these summing up to 32 elements of the output
-are held in registers when the innermost loop (k) is iterating.
-LLVM's passes
+matrix, and these are held in registers when the innermost loop (k) is
-later turn these into virtual registers.
+iterating.
+LLVM's passes later turn these into virtual registers.

 Both BLIS and OpenBLAS use inline assembly microkernels and other hand written
 components that are composed in a modular/reusable way.
 OTOH, we've been trying
 to generate all our code all the way down, including using LLVM's instruction
 selection, scheduling, and register allocation.
 Note that we've got here with
-the following values of M_C, K_C, M_R, N_R through hop.matmul as indicated
+the following values of M_C, K_C, M_R, N_R, K_U through hop.matmul as indicated
 below:

 ```mlir